jdotnguyen/pokeapi_helper/README.md

 # pokeapi_helper
-Simple Javascript ES6 helper to get PokeAPI endpoints rather than having to searching for them in the PokeAPI documentation.
+Simple Javascript ES6 helper to get PokeAPI endpoint data rather than having to searching for them in the PokeAPI documentation.

 ## May 7, 2020 Update
 - Added all Pokémon-related calls